Skip to main content

 UK-specific (VAT, seasonality)NativeYes, UK-focused company

-Switch-out riskYour WordPress site stays; you keep everythingBooking page lives on Freetobook; disappears if you leave
+Switch-out riskYour WordPress site stays; you keep everythingHosted on Freetobook's platform; no longer on your own site if you leave

 Pricing

-Freetobook's entry point is free, with per-booking transaction fees and paid add-ons for additional features.
+Freetobook's entry point is free, with paid add-ons for additional features (check their current pricing for the details).
 Total cost depends heavily on booking volume and which add-ons you turn on.

-HolidayFox is a flat monthly subscription with no per-booking fees, no surprise costs as you scale.
-For a small B&B taking modest volume, Freetobook's free tier is cheaper.
-At higher volume (and higher direct-booking ambition), HolidayFox is competitive or cheaper because the per-booking fees on Freetobook's free tier add up.
+HolidayFox is a flat monthly subscription with no per-booking fees and no surprise costs as you scale.
+For a small B&B taking modest volume, Freetobook's free tier is likely cheaper.
+At higher volume (and higher direct-booking ambition), HolidayFox can be competitive or cheaper once Freetobook's paid add-ons are factored in.

 We'll quote you on a 15-minute call.
 If the maths doesn't work for you, Hannah will say so.